Vinegar has been used as a disinfectant and treatment for numerous health conditions, from treating skin issues and wound healing to diabetes control.

 - Reduce blood pressure.
 A 2001 study on rats showed ACV lowered their blood pressure.

 - Anti-glycemic effects.
-Results from a 1998 and 2005 study indicate that ACV can reduce the effects of blood sugar and insulin spikes associated with starchy meals.
+Results from a and indicate that ACV can reduce the effects of blood sugar and insulin spikes associated with starchy meals.

 That being said, any benefits of ACV on allergies are theoretical and remain unproven.
 Any difference in your allergy symptoms could just be a placebo effect.